projectatomic/atomic-site/source/blog/2017-11-17-installing-etcd-as-a-system-container.md

 ## Configuration at Install Time

-System Containers allow for options to be set at install time.
+System containers allow for options to be set at install time.
 These options may be used for templating file contents, file names, and directory names.
 How does one figure out what options are available?
 The ``atomic`` command of course!